aten2001/gt_isye6501/hw13/README.md

 The Objective Function:
 Maximize Profit (Items sold multiplied by their price)

-Potential constriants (but not limited too):
+Potential constraints (but not limited too):
   - Square footage of total shelf space
   - minimal amount of shelf space per item
-  - maxmimum distance between two items
+  - maximum distance between two items
   - One item has proportional shelf space as another, e.g.If item A has X shelf space, Item B has 1.5*X shelf space.
   - Only X or Y can be on the shelf.
 E.g. choose Coke or Pepsi